cybertec-postgresql/pg_timetable/README.md

 | `chain_id`               | bigint  | The ID of the chain.                             |
 | `order_id`               | integer | The order of the parameter.                      |
 | `value`                  | jsonb   | A `string` JSON array containing the paramaters. |

+### 3.5.
+Example usages

+A variety of examples can be found in the `/samples` directory.

 ## 4. Database logging and transactions